 What’s strange is the lack of any promotion on the cover for the additional content which took the comic up to 36 pages that week.
 But then again, it’s not like it was easily missed when readers turned the page.

 It all kicks off with an introduction drawn by Ian Jackson.
 It may only be four panels long, but in taking up a full page it makes a big impact, just as Ian’s work had in the preview issue.
 Unlike 2000AD, some of the comics had given away the free edition as well as including this a week later.
 Few IPC comics fans would’ve been unaware of OiNK’s arrival.

 The advert opens up into the following double page spread, which lays out exactly what readers could expect from the mad new fortnightly.

 Of course, with this being printed on newsprint the wonderful colour and grayscale shading of OiNK’s glossy paper are missing, but there’s still plenty to show off with the array of new characters and strips.
 The art is miles apart from the restrained feel of humour comics of the time and it must’ve been exciting to see such original contents.

 Tom Thug, The Street-Hogs, Horace (Ugly Face) Watkins and Burp the Smelly Alien are among those included here, even if Burp is out of view.
 Although, I think the panel included is even funnier when used out of context here.

 It’s a loud, proud announcement indeed.

 IPC may have decided not to go down the TV advertising route with OiNK, but I think this past month or so has shown just how much better the promotional push for it was as a result.
-If you’ve missed out on any of it, just navigate your way to the ‘Pre-Release’ section of the ‘OiNK’ menu to find all the goodies.
+You can check out several posts all about that on the blog already.